 1. The first pillar of the AI4Gov architecture is the Blockchain-based Information Exchange (BIE) block that will be based on the implementation of the project's distributed ledger infrastructure (blockchain).
 As a basis for the secure exchange of datasets and data across different sectors, AI4Gov will use a distributed ledger infrastructure (blockchain) within its holistic BIE component since it serves three complementary and important purposes, namely: (i) the security of the source data of the participating entities, (ii) the synchronisation of distributed processes that entail different actors, through enabling secure state sharing between them, and (iii) the incorporation as entities of the Al4Gov open platform and the data-driven research-oriented platform.
-In particular, there are three different types of blockchain infrastructures that could support the needs of Al4Gov, as outlined in Table 88.
+In particular, there are three different types of blockchain infrastructures that could support the needs of Al4Gov, as outlined in Table 97.
 Despite their transparency benefits, public blockchains exhibit poor performance.
 On the other hand, permissioned blockchains are more appropriate in cases where networks of organisations need to establish and take advantage of a blockchain.
 Lastly, private blockchains might be appropriate for smaller scale enterprise use cases.
 The AI4Gov developments will take place over a permissioned blockchain infrastructure, given that permissioned blockchains will be the primary choice for demonstrating and validating the information exchange concept of the project.
-The following paragraphs assume a permissioned blockchain implementation.
-The AI4Gov blockchain infrastructure will be fully decentralized, comprising distributed nodes or peer-nodes (or peers), which will be interconnected through the Al4Gov distributed ledger (or blockchain) protocols.
+The following paragraphs highlight the project's approach towards the implementation and utilization of a permissioned blockchain.
+The Al4Gov blockchain infrastructure is fully decentralized, comprising distributed nodes or peer-nodes (or peers) and interconnected through the AI4Gov distributed ledger (or blockchain) protocols.

-This pillar also incorporates technologies for interfacing and acquiring data from different sources and the project's Interim Repository (as described in Section 5.2.1), assessing their reliability and attaching the corresponding metadata to the sources and ensuring privacy enforcement for the collected data, using the developed smart contracts.
+This pillar also incorporates technologies for interfacing and acquiring data from different sources and the project's Interim Repository (as described in Section Error!
+R eference source not found.), assessing their reliability and attaching the corresponding metadata to the sources and ensuring privacy enforcement for the collected data, using the developed smart contracts.
 The latter will identify attributes of data and stakeholders to ensure that all data decisions are according to the data governance rules specified by the data owners.